JadeChan03/rag-qa-fullstack/README.md

 1. **Data Loading**: Prepare text documents for processing
 2. **Data Indexing***: Store document embeddings into a vector database (ie. FAISS or Pinecone) for efficient retrieval
 3. **Generate Embeddings**: Documents are converted into vector embeddings
-4. **Retrieve Relevant Information**: Retrieve the most relevant documents to provide context for the LLM based on the highest relevance scores, which are calculated by:
+4. **Retrieve Relevant Information**: Retrieve top-scoring sources (relevant sentences are extracted from top-scoring documents) to provide context for the LLM
-   1. cosine similarity between query and embeddings
-   2. keyword boost between query and keywords
 5. **Augment LLM Prompt**: prompt engineering techniques are utilized to effectively communicate with the LLM in order to generate an accurate answer
 6. **Update External Data***: Maintain current information for retrieval, asynchronously update the documents and update embedding representation of the documents